 Nearly all reported cases of sexual transmission involved vaginal or anal sex with men during, shortly before onset of, or shortly after resolution of symptomatic illness consistent with acute Zika virus infection.
-However, there have been 2 cases of asymptomatic male to female transmission.
+However, there have been cases of male to female transmission from asymptomatic men.
 Sexual transmission from women to their sexual partners has been reported.
 Male-to-male sexual transmission has also been reported.
 There is the possibility of oral transmission of the virus through semen.

 There are some data to support calls to classify Zika virus infection as a sexually transmitted infection.

 Transmission is thought to be possible from blood transfusions; however, further investigation is required.
 Transmission via platelet transfusion has been reported in Brazil.
 Approximately 1% of blood donors in Puerto Rico have been found to be viraemic with Zika virus.

 The US Food and Drug Administration (FDA) recommends universal testing of donated whole blood and blood components for Zika virus in the US and its territories.
 The cobas Zika test has been approved for this purpose (as well as for testing specimens from living organ donors) by the FDA.

 People with a history of Zika virus infection should not donate blood for 120 days after a positive viral test or the resolution of symptoms (whichever is longer).
 An investigational test is available to screen blood donations.
 Zika-positive donations have been detected in the US during pre-emptive screening.

 While transmission via sperm donation is theoretically possible, there have not been any reports of a woman or her fetus becoming infected via this mode of transmission as yet.

 Sperm donors who live in, or have travelled to, an area of active transmission should not donate sperm.